 There is a second master’s degree option for this program primarily aimed at nurse practitioners from other specialties who wish to pursue the specialty of psychiatry.
 Admission requirements, as required by the Graduate School policies, are the same as the admission requirements for the program with the addition of a master’s degree in nursing.

 We’re pleased to offer educational opportunities to post-master’s applicants.
 Please contact the College of Nursing and Health at 937-775-3954 to speak with someone about post-master’s training.

-View the Master of Science in Nursing program information and degree requirements in the university catalog.
+View the Master of Science in Nursing program information and degree requirements in the Academic Catalog.

 All coursework must be taken at Wright State unless transfer credit is sought.
 Decisions about accepting transfer credit will be made by the program director and will be based on official transcripts along with a review of the course syllabus.
 You may not transfer in more than half of the total required coursework.

 All of the courses are offered online with the exception of the physical assessment course which is a one to two day on-campus requirement; and the three practicum courses, all of which have a required on-campus class on Tuesday evenings in addition to the clinical hours required.
 Some courses are offered only online.
 Online (OL) versus on-campus (C) offerings are indicated in the sample curriculum below.

 Efforts will be made to meet your individual goals and to provide experiences in your geographic area.
 Clinical courses are supervised by the PMHNP faculty.
 The College of Nursing and Health faculty will work with you to facilitate clinical placement in appropriate practice settings for the depth and breadth of clinical experience necessary to be prepared for beginning practice.